 The Design:

 This bench illustration celebrates the conversations and communities created when sharing a meal.
 While we may not all remember eating from a bright red picnic blanket, the artists hope that you can also enjoy a meal on this picnic bench.
-You can find Crystal’s picnic table located at Fisherman’s Park (number 6 on the above map).
+You can find Crystal’s picnic table located at Fisherman’s Park.

 DAWN LO